Appyling for Financial Assistance

 Q. What is the NJ CLASS loan and how may I obtain such a loan?

 The NJ CLASS loan is available to matriculated students and/or parents of matriculated students who are enrolled for at least 6 credits.
 It is a loan through New Jersey Higher Education Student Assistance Authority (NJHESAA).
 You may borrow up to the cost of education minus financial assistance.
 First you must fill out a FAFSA form and have a complete file with the Office of Student Financial Assistance.

 Q. What is the interest rate on the NJ CLASS loan and when do I start paying it back?

 The interest rate is a fixed rate and depends on the repayment option the borrower chooses.
-The borrower has the option of deferring repayment of the principal and/or interest until the student graduates, leaves school, or drops below 6 credits.
+The borrower has the option of deferring repayment of the principal and/or interest until the student graduates, leaves school, or drops less than half-time.

 Q. What Stafford Loan amounts can I expect to receive as an undergraduate?